crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 === Instructions ===

 == General Blacklist Settings ==
-Once set up these setting will be used on all email input fields across all the Gravity Forms used on the site.
+Once set up these settings will be used on all email input fields across all the Gravity Forms used on the site.
 They can be overridden by the individual email blacklist settings below.

 1. Once Logged into your site navigate to 'Forms' > 'Settings' > 'Email Blacklist'
 2. Enter the email addresses (example: jsmith@gmail.com), email address domains (example: gmail.com), and/or, email address top-level domains (example: *.com) separated by commas into the 'Email Balcklist" field.